 Differences Between Wood and Aluminum Pergola Kits

 Traditional wood pergolas look natural with most types of landscaping designs.
 The style of pergola you choose will depend on your personal preference, budget, and style of home.
 For example, an aluminum pergola kit might work in a backyard alongside a contemporary style house or building.
 But did you know, not only can our wood pergolas be customized to have a similar sleek look with clean end cuts, but they can also withstand very high winds?
 And, if you decide you want to add a coat of paint or stain to your pergola, you have that choice with a wood pergola.
-Much like aluminum pergola kits, you can also customize style and color with wood pergolas, but with additional features of sturdiness and a natural beauty only achieved with natural wood.
+Much like aluminum pergola kits, you can also customize style and color with wood pergolas, but with additional features of sturdiness and natural beauty only achieved with natural wood.

 Pergola Style and Design